Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `keyVaultAccessIdentityResourceId`

+Optional.
 The resource ID of the assigned identity to be used to access a key vault with.

 - Required: No
 - Type: string

 ### Parameter: `location`

+Optional.
 Location for all Resources.

 - Required: No
 - Type: string